Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 - If the armour normally has a Strength requirement, the arcane armour lacks this requirement for you.
 - You can use the arcane armour as a spellcasting focus for your artificer spells.
-- The armour attaches to you and can’t be removed against your will.
+- The armour attaches to you and can't be removed against your will.
 It also expands to cover your entire body, although you can retract or deploy the helmet as a bonus action.
 The armour replaces any missing limbs, functioning identically to a body part it is replacing.
 - You can doff or don the armour as an action.

 The armour continues to be Arcane Armour until you don another suit of armour or you die.